riezebosch/AzureFunctions.TestHelpers/README.md

 }
 ```

-You'll have to [configure Azure WebJobs Storage](#azure-storage-account) to be able to run durable functions!
+You'll have to [configure Azure WebJobs Storage](#azure-storage-account) to run durable functions!

 ### Time Triggered Functions